Pulmonary fat embolism

 - may show areas of consolidation

-- small (<1 cm) nodules of various sizes: presumed to represent alveolar oedema or haemorrhage secondary to the fat embolism syndrome 5,6
+- small (<1 cm) nodules (can sometimes be ground glass-like) of various sizes: presumed to represent alveolar edema, inflamed intrapulmonary lymph nodes or hemorrhage secondary to the fat embolism syndrome 5,6,12

 - fat attenuating filling defects in pulmonary arteries: rarely described in non-fulminant fat embolism syndrome